exekube/exekube/README.md

 ## Introduction

 You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
-Exekube allows you to manage both cloud infrastructure resources and Kubernetes resources using a git-based workflow with a continuous integration (CI) pipeline.

 The framework is a thin layer on top of several open-source DevOps tools:

 | Component | Purpose |
 | --- | --- |